chris-straka/bugtracker/app/express/README.md

 ## Debugging (vscode)

-Download the Jest Runner extension from the .vscode folder and use its debug feature on any test case.
+1. Download the Jest Runner extension (as specified in the .vscode folder)
-Set breakpoints anywhere in the application that need debugging.
+2. Add the breakpoints wherever you want in the application
+3. Go to the test case that runs that calls your breakpoint and click "debug"

 ## Attribution